wdlv/mSEEKR/README.md

 2. -k : Comma delimited string of possible k-mer values.
 For example, 3,4,5 or just 4.
 (Required)
 3. --name : Desired output name for count file.
 Default is 'out'
 4. --dir : Directory to save output count file.
 Default is './'
 5. -a : String, Alphabet to generate k-mers (e.g. ATCG).
-Default is ATCG
+Default is 'ATCG'

   Output: